Make ICT Fair project

 - ICLEI (Europe-wide)

 - Towards Sustainability Association (Hungary)

 - The University of Edinburgh (UK)

-The School of Social Political Science, in collaboration with the Department for Social Responsibility and Sustainability, is carrying out research on labour, community, environmental and legal issues in electronics manufacturing, and collaborating with Swedwatch, CATAPA and CEE Bankwatch Network who are researching similar issues in mining.
-The team is working to map ICT supply chains, carry out field research in sites of mining and manufacture, and develop recommendation reports and policy briefings, as well as academic papers.
+The School of Social Political Science, in collaboration with the Department for Social Responsibility and Sustainability, carried out research on labour, community, environmental and legal issues in electronics manufacturing, and collaborated with Swedwatch, CATAPA and CEE Bankwatch Network who researched similar issues in mining.
+The team is worked to map ICT supply chains, carry out field research in sites of mining and manufacture, and develop recommendation reports and policy briefings, as well as academic papers.

 Human rights risks in the ICT supply chain

 Circular fair smartphones - Joint Statement of Demand

 Hazardous chemicals in ICT manufacturing and the impacts on female workers in the Philippines